 The accent wall for this room is Iron Ore by Sherwin-Williams.
 Is it strange to say this color was love at first sight for me!
 I wanted something that would be dramatic and really stand out behind the mixed colors of the barn wood accent wall.

 When it comes to transforming a space, we like to save money by painting the space ourselves.
+That way we can spend more on exciting furniture and unique lighting like a barn light.
 Let’s just say we have done a lot of painting over the years.
 Basically every room in our first four houses was painted AT LEAST once by yours truly.
 Except for that one time we had a two story foyer (no way momma was getting up that high!).
 Now that we moved into house number five I have a lot more painting to do.

 Here are my 7 painting tips to make the project go a little easier!